-Dogs can eat virtually any type of fruit, as long as it does not exceed 15% of its daily diet.
-In addition, we do recommend rather offering your dog fruits which are lower in sugars.
+Dogs can eat virtually any type of fruit, as long as it does not exceed 15% of their daily diet.
+In addition, we recommend offering your dog fruits which are lower in sugars.

-Additionally, it’s important to note that dogs hate the smell of citrus.
-Therefore, even though citrus can be good for dogs, they will most likely reject it.
+It’s important to note that dogs hate the smell of citrus.
+Even though citrus can be good for dogs, they will most likely reject it.
 So, if you’re wondering, ‘‘Can dogs eat oranges?’’
 Yes, they can, but they may not want to.

 Can dogs eat apples?

 Yes!
 Apples are very beneficial for dogs, especially when trying to treat diarrhea or avoid constipation.

 No!
 Grapes are poisonous for dogs and are therefore one of the few fruits which dogs should never eat.